vivek1570/RealEstate-Webapp/notes.md

 ```

 model creation can be done in a separate file inside in models folder where we can add the required models list

+### tailwind styling

+use sm:flex-col for mobile screens
+adding additional sm: along with actual size will lead to an mmobile size screen view